 Credo Reference is an information skills solutions provider that serves libraries worldwide.
-We build platforms and instructional materials that enable the flexible configuration of content, technology and services for the purpose of connecting learners, faculty and teachers, librarians and publishers.
+Credo is an easy-to-use tool for research, homework, and other reference needs.
+Gather background information on your topic from over one thousand full-text encyclopedias, subject handbooks, and current events resources, as well as 500,000+ images and audio files and over 1,000 videos.
 Credo promotes knowledge building, problem solving and critical thinking to give people the information skills necessary for success throughout their academic, professional and personal lives.
 Search Tips for Credo Reference

 EBSCOhost’s Collection provides coverage of more than 500 full text peer-reviewed journals.
 Covers social behavior, human tendencies, community development, culture and social structure.
 Updated daily.